 No Bandwidth or Visitor Limits

 While the Starter plan gives you 50 GB of SSD storage, the Unlimited plan lets you use as much SSD storage as you like.
-However, there are no limits on bandwidth and inode use or the number of visits your sites can receive.
-You also get a free domain name if you choose to pay yearly instead of monthly, and everyone gets a free Let’s Encrypt SSL certificate to help secure their website.
+However, there are no limits on bandwidth and inode use, or the number of visits your sites can receive.
+You also get a free domain name if you choose to pay yearly instead of monthly, and everyone gets a free Let’s Encrypt SSL certificate to help to secure their website.

-Although the unlimited storage and bandwidth allowances are eye-catching, those familiar with budget shared hosting won’t be surprised to learn that if your website starts consuming too many resources, such as the server RAM, DreamHost may suggest that you upgrade to a more capable plan, such as the DreamPress or VPS options.
+Although the unlimited storage and bandwidth allowances are eye-catching, those familiar with budget shared hosting won’t be surprised to learn that if your website starts consuming too many resources, such as the server RAM, DreamHost may suggest you upgrade to a more capable plan, such as the DreamPress or VPS options.
 You can find out more about the unlimited policy on this page on the DreamHost website.

 DreamPress Managed WordPress Hosting from DreamHost

-- DreamPress: from $16.95 for 30 GB of SSD storage and built for ~100k monthly visitors.
+- DreamPress: From $16.95 for 30 GB of SSD storage and built for ~100k monthly visitors.

-- DreamPress Plus: from $24.95 for 60 GB of SSD storage and built for ~300k monthly visitors plus Jetpack Professional and unlimited CDN usage.
+- DreamPress Plus: From $24.95 for 60 GB of SSD storage and built for ~300k monthly visitors, plus Jetpack Professional and unlimited CDN usage.

-Storage and Monthly Visitors Limits
+Storage and Monthly Visitor Limits

 As you can see, unlike the Shared Unlimited hosting plan, there are storage limits in place on the DreamPress plans.
-While like the shared plans, bandwidth is unmetered, DreamHost provide the approximate number of monthly visitors the plans have been built to handle.
+While, like the shared plans, bandwidth is unmetered, DreamHost provide the approximate number of monthly visitors the plans have been built to handle.

-For example, if you know your site is going to use 40 GB of storage and will receive around 300k of monthly visitors, the entry-level level DreamPress plan won’t suffice, and you’ll need to choose the more expensive DreamPress Plus plan.
+For example, if you know your site is going to use 40 GB of storage and will receive around 300k monthly visitors, the entry-level DreamPress plan won’t suffice, and you’ll need to choose the more expensive DreamPress Plus plan.

 DreamHost Shared Hosting vs DreamPress Managed WordPress Hosting

-Aside from the obvious variations in price, the main difference between the low-cost shared hosting and the premium DreamPress managed hosting plans is that the latter is aimed at website owners looking for faster loading times and better site performance in general.
+Aside from the obvious variations in price, the main difference between the low-cost shared hosting and the premium DreamPress managed hosting plans is the latter is aimed at website owners looking for faster loading times and better site performance in general.

-To help illustrate the difference in performance between these two types of plan, later on in this DreamHost review you’ll find the results from our tests that show the loading times of sites hosted on the shared plans and the DreamPress plans.
+To help illustrate the difference in performance between these two types of plan, later on in this review you’ll find the results from our tests that show the loading times of sites hosted on the shared plans and the DreamPress plans.

 DreamHost Web Hosting Best Features

-The right set of features will make it easier to look after your website, keep it secure, and manage your account.
-So with that in mind, let’s explore the most important features from DreamHost, including those available on the shared and managed WordPress hosting plans.
+The right set of features will make it easier to look after your website, keep it secure and manage your account.
+So, with that in mind, let’s explore the most important features from DreamHost, including those available on the shared and managed WordPress hosting plans.